Oligohydramnios refers to a low level of amniotic fluid during pregnancy.

 - Karyotyping (if appropriate) – particularly in cases of early and unexplained oligohydramnios.

-When considering ruptured membranes as a cause for oligohydramnios, a bedside test can be performed to detect the presence of IGFBP-1 (insulin-like growth factor binding protein-1) in the vagina.
-This protein is found in amniotic fluid, and if detected, is strongly suggestive of membrane rupture.
-The test is particularly useful if the diagnosis is unclear.
+When considering ruptured membranes as a cause for oligohydramnios, a bedside test can be performed to detect the presence of IGFBP-1 (insulin-like growth factor binding protein-1) or PAMG-1 (placental alpha-microglobulin-1) in the vagina.
+These proteins are found in amniotic fluid, and if detected, strongly suggest membrane rupture.

 The management of oligohydramnios is largely dependent on the underlying cause.
 The two most common causes are rupture of the membranes and placental insufficiency.